 Here are five factors that explain the divergence between US bond yields and the dollar:

-The dollar has already rallied too much for a Fed hiking cycle
+- The dollar has already rallied too much for a Fed hiking cycle

-Starting a tightening phase matters more than mid-way hikes
+- Starting a tightening phase matters more than mid-way hikes

 - The US trade deficit is a problem

 Typically, when the US trade balance worsens, the correlation between rate spreads and the dollar weakens.
 This was the case in the early 2000s, when the dollar ignored Fed hikes as the current account was worsening.
-Today, the situation is similar as the US trade balance is worsening while the trade surpluses of the euro area and Japan are growing.
+Today, the situation is similar; the US trade balance is worsening while the trade surpluses of the euro area and Japan are growing.